 Your Alaskan experience will depend hugely on the time of year you visit.
-Summer sees cyclists touring the Kenai Peninsula, rife with caribou, bald eagles, and moose; hikers trekking Juneau’s luminous, baby-blue Mendenhall Glacier; cruise ships exploring the awe-inspiring Tracy Arm Fjord; and kayakers pushing between unspoiled mountains surrounding Prince William Sound.
+Summer sees cyclists touring the Kenai Peninsula as bald eagles fly overhead, and, when necessary, stopping for moose; hikers trekking Juneau’s luminous, baby-blue Mendenhall Glacier; cruise ships exploring the awe-inspiring Tracy Arm Fjord; and kayakers pushing between unspoiled mountains surrounding Prince William Sound.
 But Alaska in winter is a whole other story.
-Then, you can fly down Alyeska’s gargantuan ski slopes or cozy up in a secluded lodge, watching the heavenly northern lights flicker outside your window.
+Then, you can fly down Alyeska’s gargantuan ski slopes, cozy up in a secluded lodge, watching the heavenly northern lights flicker outside your window, or adventure into the backcountry by helicopter or skis.
 Whether you rough it by the campfire or book a few nights in a comfortable, warm lodge, there are accommodations for every type of traveler.

-Alaskan meals are characterized by hearty fare: It's all about fresh fish and thick slabs of meat in belt-loosening portions.
+Alaska has long been known for its seafood but the state’s food reputation is growing.
+But the tourism-season traditional hearty Alaskan meals are still here too: with giant pancakes and cinammon rolls the size of your head.
+Plenty of coffee too.
 At breakfast, try the state’s famous gourmet reindeer sausages seasoned with white pepper and coriander, or crab cakes doused in creamy Benedict sauce.
-Break off a piece of fresh sourdough bread from any local artisan bakery, a historic staple.
+Get every sandwich on sourdough bread, a historic staple.
 For dinner, indulge in fresh Pacific fish, such as pan-seared cod, smoked salmon, or fresh halibut cheeks sprinkled with lemon and cilantro.

 Culture in Alaska